Repairing Reed-Solomon Codes With Multiple Erasures: Repairing Reed-Solomon Codes With One Erasure

 \subsection{The Guruswami-Wootters Repair Scheme for One Erasure}

 Given that $F$ is a field extension of $B$ of degree $t$, i.e. $F = \text{GF}(p^{mt})$ and $B = \text{GF}(p^m)$, for some prime $p$, one may define the field trace of any symbol $\alpha \in F$ as

 which is always a sub-symbol in $B$.
-The key points in the repair scheme proposed by Guruswami and Wootters~\cite{GuruswamiWootters2016} can be summarized as follows: \begin{itemize} \item Each symbol in $F$ can be recovered from its $t$ independent traces.
-More precisely, given a basis $u_1,u_2,\ldots,u_t$ of $F$ over $B$, any $\alpha \in F$ can be uniquely determined given the values of $\tr(u_i\,\alpha)$ for $i\in [t]$, i.e. $\alpha = \sum_{i=1}^t\tr(u_i \alpha)u^\perp_i$, where $\{u^\perp_i\}_{i=1}^t$ is the dual (trace-orthogonal) basis of $\{u_i\}_{i=1}^t$ (see, for instance~\cite[Ch.~2, Def.~2.30]{LidlNiederreiter1986}). \item The trace function turns out to provide checks that generate repair equations whose many coefficients are linearly dependent over $B$, which keeps the repair cost low. \end{itemize} Note that when $A = F$, i.e. all points in the field $F$ are evaluation points.
-Therefore, $n = |F| = |B|^t$.
-Let $\C = \rsk$ where $k = n(1-1/|B|)$.
-Then the checks of $\C$ are precisely those polynomials $p(x) \in F[x]$ where $\deg(p) < n - k = |B|^{t-1}$.
-It turns out that for this choice of $n$ and $k$, we can define checks that take part in the repair process via the trace function defined above.
-For each $u \in F$ and $\alpha \in F$, we define the polynomial
+We often omit the subscript $F/B$ for succinctness.
+The key points in the repair scheme proposed by Guruswami and Wootters~\cite{GuruswamiWootters2016} can be summarized as follows: \begin{itemize} \item Each symbol in $F$ can be recovered from its $t$ independent traces, which we call the \emph{target} traces.
+More precisely, given a basis $u_1,u_2,\ldots,u_t$ of $F$ over $B$, any $\alpha \in F$ can be uniquely determined given the values of $\tr(u_i\,\alpha)$ for $i\in [t]$, i.e. $\alpha = \sum_{i=1}^t\tr(u_i \alpha)u^\perp_i$, where $\{u^\perp_i\}_{i=1}^t$ is the dual (trace-orthogonal) basis of $\{u_i\}_{i=1}^t$ (see, for instance~\cite[Ch.~2, Def.~2.30]{LidlNiederreiter1986}). \item When $n-k\ge |B|^{t-1}$, the $t$ target traces can be computed from $n-1$ sub-symbols, referred to as the \emph{repair} traces, downloaded from the $n-1$ available nodes.
+Thus, the repair bandwidth is $n-1$ sub-symbols. \end{itemize} Note that the checks of $\C$ are precisely those polynomials $p(x) \in F[x]$ where $\deg(p) < n - k$.
+It turns out that when $n-k\geq |B|^{t-1}$, we can define checks that take part in the repair process via the trace function.
+More specifically, for each $u \in F$ and $\alpha \in F$, we define the polynomial

-By the definition of a trace function, the following lemma follows in a straightforward manner.
+By the definition of the trace function, the following lemma follows in a straightforward manner.